andreabellome/astra-documentation/docs/trips_to_jupiter.md

 Things to notice are:

 - ```INPUT.idcentral``` allows to select the system.
 In this example, ```INPUT.idcentral = 1``` means that Solar System is selected.
-Other options are: 5 for Jupiter system, 6 for Saturn system and 7 for Uranus system.
-See also [constants.m]() for knowing about the IDs of the bodies.
+Other options are:

+    - 5 for Jupiter system
+    - 6 for Saturn system
+    - 7 for Uranus system.
+See also <a href="https://github.com/andreabellome/astra/blob/main/ASTRA/Ephemerides%20%26%20constants/constants.m" target="_blank">constants.m</a> for knowing about the IDs of the bodies.

 - ```maxrev``` is the number of revolutions for Lambert arcs.
 ASTRA computes all the possible permutations of revolutions per leg (both long and short option) up to the maximum desired by the user.
 - ```maxRevOuterPlanets``` will prune options with more than one rev. on legs towards outer planets (i.e., from Jupiter on).
 This to prevent the mission duration to increase a lot.
 - ```res``` is a list of integers with ```[ N, M, LEG_ID ]```, where ```N``` and ```M``` are the object and spacecraft revolutions, respectively, and ```LEG_ID``` is the number of the leg at which the resonance is.
 In this case, it is empty as no resonances are included in the transfer.
 Later, an example will be shown.